 We can see a pixel in the screen like a little rectangle with three specific RGB values, each value can be seen as a number from 0.0 to 1.0 (or an integer from 0 to 255).
 It indicates a position in a 3D space where each value is a position in each axis (Red, Green, and Blue):

-Each device that must handle color (a monitor, a printer, a camera, a scanner, etc.) must be calibrated to convert the light in the ambient to some specific RGB values in a picture, or viceversa, some RGB values in this cube to lightwaves.
+Each device that must handle color (a monitor, a printer, a camera, a scanner, etc.) must be calibrated to convert the light in the ambient environment to some specific RGB values in a picture, or viceversa, some RGB values in this cube to lightwaves.

 Color profiles indicate in which color space these RGB values are.
-What does it means to be pure red, or pure blue, or pure green, or pure white.
+What does it mean to be pure red, or pure blue, or pure green, or pure white.
 It is used to match RGB values in one device (e.g. your monitor, where you create your image) with other device (e.g. the user that will watch your image in her/his monitor).

-Images on Internet generally use the
+Images on the Internet generally use the

 sRGB color space,

 with its RGB gamut

 You can assign or convert the color profile of the current sprite from Sprite Properties.
 And you can configure how Aseprite manages color profiles from Edit > Preferences > Color: